LearnLedger/contracts/README.md

 ```

 This will:
-- Connect to the Porcini testnet
+- Connect to the EDUCHAIN testnet
 - Transfer half of the LLEDU tokens from the executor to the target wallet (0xDC17577cb8A3e647c49a8d4717D6819D28932bAf)
 - Register both company and freelancer wallets
 - Create a project using the target wallet